 SARANTIS SKOPJE doo, Skopje (the "Company") is a limited liability company established in Republic of Macedonia.
 The Company's headquarter is registered on Street Prvomajska bb, Kisela Voda, Skopje.
-The owners of the Company are: Sarantis doo, Belgrade, Serbia which owns 60% of the Company's stake capital and Gr.Sarantis Cyprus, Nikosia, Cyprus which owns 40% of the SA, Greece a company which Company's stake capital.
+The owners of the Company are: Sarantis doo, Belgrade, Serbia which owns 60% of the Company's stake capital and Gr.Sarantis Cyprus, Nikosia, Cyprus which owns 40% of the Company's stake capital.
 The Company is registered in the Central Registry of the Republic of Macedonia.
 Its ID number is 5167574 and its tax number is 4030997255535.